 The department has a good reputation in the local community for outreach efforts, and we wish to continue this.
 Our graduate students provide critical role in these outreach activies, which include presentations to schools in Las Cruces and the surrounding southern New Mexico communities, local civic groups, local astronomical interest groups, etc. Some of the outreach events are nighttime events that involve looking at the sky, while others are daytime events.

-We strongly encourage students and faculty members to participate in several events each year.
+We strongly encourage students and faculty members to participate in outreach effects and have a expectation that graduate students will do a minimum of two events each year.
 Usually, local groups approach the department with a request for someone to do an event with them.
 These requests are channeled to the Astronomy Graduate Student Organization (AGSO) officers, who are responsible for finding volunteers to do the event, and for keeping records of what events are provided, and who volunteers for them.
-Note that there are some perks for participating in these events: they count as public service events for the NMSU Graduate Studen Organization, and, if an individual has sufficient hours of public service, you can apply to the NMSU GSO for funding assistance, e.g. with travel to conferences, etc. In addition, a few of the outreach events provide a small amount of financial compensation.
+Note that there are some perks for participating in these events: they count as public service events for the NMSU Graduate Student Organization, and, if an individual has sufficient hours of public service, you can apply to the NMSU GSO for funding assistance, e.g. with travel to conferences, etc. In addition, the Department makes some financial outreach awards to students who have done more than their share of outreach events.

 An additional outreach activity which each student and faculty member will participate in each year is our monthly Observatory Open House.
 These events are held on the Friday evening nearest in time to first-quarter moon each month of the academic year.
 These events, well known and well attended, offer the community the opportunity to view the skies through the telescopes here on campus at the Tombaugh observatory.
 A schedule of participation will be distributed at the start of the Fall semester.
 At these events, graduate students are generally expected to run the telescopes, so it is important to be well trained on operating them before the open house.